 Cost undoubtedly impacts your decision, but the importance of cost depends on a students’ circumstances.
 You should also consider the end result; not just the initial investment.
 The tuition at one bootcamp may be higher, but also provide better class resources and career support.
 If a student can land a better job with a higher salary after graduation, then the education could more than pay for itself.

-Looking online and reading reviews on websites like Course Report, visiting campuses, and hearing from alumni can help you get an idea about whether the price is worth the product, and whether you will get a good return on investment – which is especially important if you’re going to be taking out a loan.
+Looking online and reading reviews on websites like Course Report, visiting campuses, and hearing from alumni can help you get an idea about whether the price is worth the product, and whether the program will help you reach your goals in a financially responsible way — which is especially important if you’re going to be taking out a loan.

 PRO TIP: You only want to borrow enough to help you through your education – an education that gets you to your career goals.